 Preparing for a divorce is never easy.
 From figuring out how you will manage your finances to telling your children and dealing with neighbors, family and friends, there are several difficult steps involved even before you get to the matter of actually dissolving your marriage.
 For many people, the process can seem overwhelming, and the road ahead can seem never-ending.

 At Hains Law, LLC, we help our clients simplify the divorce process.
-From couples of modest means to spouses with multi-million-dollar marital estates, we ensure that all of our clients have a clear understanding of what they can expect and what they need to do every step of the way.
-We give our clients personalized advice tailored to their unique circumstances, and we effectively represent their interests in negotiations, in mediation, and in court.
+From couples of modest means to spouses with multi-million-dollar marital estates, we ensure that all of our clients have a clear understanding of what divorce lawyers do, what they can expect and what they, as clients, need to do every step of the way.
+We give our clients personalized advice tailored to their unique circumstances, and we effectively represent their interests in negotiations, in mediation and in court.

-If you are preparing for a divorce in the Carmel area, we encourage you to give us a call.
-Attorney Joshua R. Hains will be happy to sit down with you personally for a free, one-on-one consultation.
+If you are preparing for a divorce and are wondering where to find a divorce attorney in the Carmel area, we encourage you to give us a call.
+Carmel divorce attorney Joshua R. Hains will be happy to sit down with you personally for a free, one-on-one consultation.

 When it comes to coping with the divorce process, one of the first steps is to understand the options that are available.
 Not all divorces – in fact, not many divorces – end up in court.
 By the same token, however, it is rare that divorcing spouses are truly on the same page about all of the various issues involved.
 Most fall somewhere in the middle.